 Also, on the MS COCO dataset, an important benchmark metric is inference time (ms).
 Based on current inference times (lower is better), the YOLOv4 is the fastest object-detection algorithm (12ms), followed by TTFNet (18.4ms) and YOLOv3 (29ms).
 Note how the introduction of YOLO (one-stage detector) led to dramatically faster inference times compared to the two-stage method Mask R-CNN (333ms).

 Object Detection Use Cases and Applications

-- Agriculture.
-Object detection is used in agriculture for tasks such as counting, animal monitoring, and produce evaluation.
+- Animal detection in Agriculture.
+Object detection is used in agriculture for tasks such as counting, animal monitoring, and evaluation of the quality of agricultural products.
 Damaged produce can be detected while it is in processing using machine learning algorithms.

 Most Popular Object Detection Algorithms

-Popular algorithms used to carry out object detection include convolutional neural networks (R-CNN, Region-Based Convolutional Neural Networks), Fast R-CNN, and YOLO (You Only Look Once).
-The R-CNN’s are in the R-CNN family, while YOLO is part of the single shot detector family.
+Popular algorithms used to perform object detection include convolutional neural networks (R-CNN, Region-Based Convolutional Neural Networks), Fast R-CNN, and YOLO (You Only Look Once).
+The R-CNN’s are in the R-CNN family, while YOLO is part of the single-shot detector family.
 In the following, we will provide an overview and differences of the popular object detection algorithms.